UST-QuAntiL/icwe-tutorial-2024/handson.md

 (i) Algorithm patterns, enabling to choose the quantum algorithms that should be orchestrated by the quantum workflow.
 (ii) Behavioral patterns, determining the execution strategy for the chosen algorithms, e.g., by using a hybrid runtime or a session.
 (iii) Augmentation patterns, supporting the enhancement of the quantum workflow by incorporating additional features or elements, such as warm-starting or circuit cutting
-Click on the ``Select`` Pattern button to start the pattern selection for the use case.
+Click on the ``Select Patterns`` button to start the pattern selection for the use case.

     ![Modeler Pattern Selection](./resources/images/TODO.png)